Select a row by clicking on it. Selecting a row will remove any previous selection unless you

 selects the group.
 In this scenario the group itself will never appear in the

 The example also shows a checkbox for selection on the age column.
-In practice, it is not normal to have more than two columns for selection, the below is just for demonstration.
+In practice, it is not normal to have more than one column for selection, the below is just for demonstration.
 Having a checkbox within a non-group row is best for grids that are not using grouping.

-Groups & Checkbox Selection Example 2 - No Select Leaf Nodes
+Example: Groups & Checkbox Selection With Unselectable Leaf Nodes

 The example below is similar to the previous example except it does not put checkboxes

 on the leaf level nodes, allowing only entire groups to be selected.
 This is achieved

 Example: Groups & Checkbox Selection With Only Filtered Children

 the grid and select a group, only the filtered children get selected.

 To demonstrate, try this in the example: